adraffy/ens-normalize.js/ensip/draft.md

 * ENSIP-1 implies but does not state an explicit flavor of IDNA processing.

-* Unicode support is non-uniform across all platforms, including language-level String functions, like [Unicode Normalization Form C](https://unicode.org/reports/tr15/).
+* Unicode support is non-uniform across all platforms, including language-level functions, like [Normalization Form C](https://unicode.org/reports/tr15/).

-* [UTS-46](https://unicode.org/reports/tr46/) is insufficient to correctly normalize emoji.
+* [UTS-46](https://unicode.org/reports/tr46/) is insufficient to correctly normalize emoji sequences.
 Correct emoji parsing is only possible with [UTS-51](https://www.unicode.org/reports/tr51/).

 * There does not exist a validation set of unormalized and normalized names.